Skip to content

 Portfolio optimization

-• Portfolio optimization is the process of creating a portfolio of assets, for which your investment has the maximum return and minimum risk.
+• Portfolio optimization is the process of creating a portfolio of assets that aims to maximize return and minimize risk.
 Usually, this process is performed periodically and involves generating new weights to rebalance an existing portfolio.
-As most things in VBT, the weight generation step is implemented as a callback by the user while the optimizer calls that callback periodically.
-The final result is a collection of the returned weight allocations that can be analyzed, visualized, and used in an actual simulation 🥧
+As with most things in VBT, the weight generation step is implemented as a callback by the user, while the optimizer calls that callback periodically.
+The final result is a collection of returned weight allocations that can be analyzed, visualized, and used in actual simulations 🥧

 Tutorial